khushbooag4/oauth2-fa-proxy/README.md

 # Oauth2-fa-proxy
 > A reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group.

-Oauth2 proxy with FA as an SSO
+Oauth2 proxy with FusionAuth as an SSO

 ### What does it do?